-The City of Austin Art in Public Places (AIPP) program offers local and national artists, both established and emerging, an opportunity to contribute to our ever-evolving cityscape.
-The program provides unique works of art for publically funded facilities and has been an integral part of Austin's transformation into a top cultural and artistic destination in Texas and beyond.
-For three decades, AIPP artists have successfully completed projects that have become cornerstones of community identity.
+The City of Austin Art in Public Places (AIPP) program offers local and national artists, both established and emerging, an opportunity to contribute to Austin's everevolving cityscape.
+The program facilitates the process to provide unique works of art for publicly funded facilities and has been an integral part of Austin's transformation into a top cultural and artistic destination in Texas and beyond.
+For three decades, AIPP artists have successfully completed projects that have become cornerstones of our community identity.

 Public art is an investment in the City's energy and vitality.
-It contributes to the City in a variety of ways: it enhances the aesthetics of the City, it promotes dialogue within communities, and it generally serves as a reflection of the City's values, collective memory, and diversification.
-It also provides jobs for artists and other creative professionals, including architects, landscape architects, engineers, fabricators, and art conservators.
+It contributes to the City in a variety of ways: it enhances aesthetics, it promotes dialogue within communities, and it serves as a reflection of the City and time's values, collective memory, and diversification.
+It also contributes to economic vitality by providing jobs for artists and other creative professionals, including architects, landscape architects, engineers, fabricators, and art conservators.